taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 Upon initial use, users will be given instructions on proper use of the application.
 Additionally, there will be a help page on the website which will contain a more detailed explanation of the service.

 #### 2.7 	Assumptions and Dependencies

+One assumption about the application is that it will usually be used on a web browser.
+If the user opens the application on a mobile device, there may be scenarios where the device will not have enough hardware resources to run the application as intended.

-The application will be dependent on the domain and hosting for the website.
+Another assumption is that the domain and the hosting server for the website will always be running.

 ### 3. External Interface Requirements
 #### 3.1 	User Interfaces